Lwall02/Liam-s-2nd-Website/README.md

-Group 24's week 2 exercise

-We are attempting to create and publish a simple website.
-The rest of the READme may need to be updated.
+Welcome to the repository for my website!

+The goal of this website and repo is to be able to create, update, and publish a working website.

+The website contains information about myself and will eventually contian my portfolio and resume among other items related to myself.

+The organization of this repo is simple and based on the template given bty a Quarto starter website in Rstudio.